 These links are provided as additonal resources and information on the subject of recycling, waste reduction, and reuse.
 Some resources extend beyond the information on this website and may be helpful in furthering knowledge and pursuits of environmental sustainability.

 Texas Commission on Environmental Quality (TCEQ)

 State entity dedicated to protecting public health and conserving natural resources for future generations of Texans.

-A community that helps consumer find their own shade of green, match their values to their purchase behavior, adopt environmentally sound practices and drive impactful environmental changes.
+A community that helps consumers find their own shade of green, match their values to their purchase behavior, adopt environmentally sound practices and drive impactful environmental changes.